"There was a sense of urgency since she had immediate thoughts of suicide and access to her parents’ firearms.”

 “Using the C-SSRS tool in our outreach calls to these individuals, we identified those who had current thoughts of suicide, and we swiftly provided crisis support and interventions,” Walker says.
 “The suicide algorithm gives us a much better way to assess risk, and I’m not aware of other health plans that provide this capability in a real-time, data-driven way.”

 Rebecca Rossom, MD, Senior Research Investigator at HealthPartners Institute, helped create the algorithm.
 "Our HealthPartners Institute collaborated with the Center for Health Research at Kaiser Permanente,” she says.
-“We studied 20 million visits by 3 million patients in seven different care systems from 2009-2015 to develop a machine learning algorithm.
+“We studied 20 million visits by three million patients in seven different care systems from 2009-2015 to develop a machine learning algorithm.
 It uses electronic health records, claims data and patient-reported outcome questionnaires to estimate a patient’s risk of suicide over a 90-day period.”

 Our researchers previously determined that two-thirds of people surviving suicide attempts had a mental health diagnosis and received treatment during the prior year.
 For those reasons, Rossom indicates, it made sense for HealthPartners’ behavioral health group to be the first to use the algorithm to identify at risk health plan members with existing behavioral health concerns.
 Our institute’s research also revealed that while self-reported depression questionnaires such as a PHQ-9 can reasonably predict suicide, they are based on a limited scoring system which is unable to consolidate risk in a sophisticated way across diagnoses, care visits, prescriptions and sociodemographic characteristics.
 That’s why our researchers developed the algorithm to track a comprehensive set of known suicide risk data indicators.

 And with American workers coping with heightened levels of stress amid COVID-19, Walker feels it’s vital for employers to act now by asking if their health plan can quickly respond to help people in crisis.
 Although we have yet to find out how the pandemic will affect suicide rates, we know that Americans' elevated anxiety, stress and depression, can create mental health crises that may lead to suicide.
-Also, suicide rates have already increased in the U.S. by 30 percent in six short years - from 2010-2016.
+Also, suicide rates have already increased in the U.S. by 30% in six short years - from 2010-2016.

 “It’s so important that we help people if they’re feeling this way because they may not be comfortable talking about it with anyone else,” adds Walker.
 “They could be worried about being judged.
 That’s why campaigns like HealthPartners’ Make It OK are helpful for employers trying to change workplace culture.
 Make it OK helps break down the stigma, getting the message out there that mental health and behavioral health conditions are treatable and should be addressed just like medical diagnoses.”